Smart, creative design that brings your ideas to life.

-My passion is good design.
 Design is more than just creating something that looks cool; design is a solution to a puzzle.
-Good design plays a critical role in helping inform our community by giving shape to ideas–ideas that empower, ideas that persuade, ideas that sell, ideas that motivate.
+Design is shapes and colors and patterns and images.
+Communicating your message effectively, combining words and images in a beautiful pattern, and making you look good is my goal.

 If you're looking for a savvy partner who can dig in and design some magic, let's talk.

 Tap any icon below to see great design at work.
 And when you're ready to get your own creative solution going, let's grab coffee.
 I'd love to hear about your next big idea.

 Showcasing your achievements in words and images is the ultimate in fun puzzles.
 I love matching photos with text and graphic elements to bring your story to life.

 Based on the Language of Flowers, you HAVE to flip through this book.
 We photographed 60 different families, students and children, at six different PCL-funded programs, each holding a beautiful bouquet of flowers that represented the attribute they had gained since coming to this program.

 I've designed these reports for the past ten years.
 Each year I create a new visual identity for the report.

 This year the theme is "follow the journey" as a path curves through one side of the 7-panel, accordian-fold report, passing each of the six program types PCL funds.
 You can see the woodland theme that runs through this path through the forest type of look.
 I hand drew all of the woodland theme decorations.

 The layout and design of this report utilized a subtle color scheme and more understated graphic identity.
 It's still my favorite.

 NW Natural Helping Hands